mbsa-tud/tsad_platform/README.md

 7. Add more models (The platform lacks for example in statistical models.
 Classic machine-learning oder deep-learning models like a Convolutional Autoencoder or a LSTM Autoencoder could also be added. **Note** The implemented LSTM and Hybrid CNN-LSTM reconstruction models don't feature any dimensionality reduction).
 8. (Maybe irrelevant?)
 Save intermediate results during auto run.
 This allows to save some results even when a longer running process crashes.
 9. On some datasets, the training of some deep-learning models can occasionally get stuck.
 The reasons for this might be further investigated in the future (Maybe related to preprocessing, network architectures, dataset in general, etc.).

-**NOTE** The entire platform is quite large at this point and not all functions, data manipulation and app interaction steps could be tested in every way.
-New errors can always occur and be fixed in the future.